ThickLine/pick_country_picker/README.md

 ## Features

 - **Customization:** Override the default list of countries, prioritize countries, and use custom widgets for search fields, country list items, and selection icons.
+- **Navigation Bar Customization:** Full control over navigation bars with options to customize or hide them in both Material and Cupertino styles.
 - **Material and Cupertino Support:** Choose between Material or Cupertino modal styles to match your app's design.
 - **Search Functionality:** Includes a search bar to quickly find countries by name.
 - **Custom List Items:** Customize the appearance of country list items with a builder function.